 South Australia established the district court – an intermediate between the supreme court and the courts of petty sessions (police magistrates) – in 1969.
 The district is now the state’s principal trial court, housed since the 1980s in the Samuel Way Building – the former Charles Moore department store – in Victoria Square.
 The district court covers civil, criminal, administrative and disciplinary, and criminal injury matters.
 Its criminal cases don't include the most serious, such as murders, that are heard in the supreme court.

-LAWYERS ADDING TO DISTINCTIVE SHAPE OF SOUTH AUSTRALIAN LAW
+LAWYERS ADDING TO CHARACTER OF SOUTH AUSTRALIAN LEGAL SYSTEM FROM 19th CENTURY

 SOUTH AUSTRALIAN CHIEF JUSTICES AFTER SAMUEL WAY FROM 1916

 George Murray was the reluctant supreme court judge who became chief justice when Samuel Way died in 1916 and senior puisne judge John Gordon declined the position due to ill health.
 Murray, the conservative son of a Scots pastoralist and politician, was chosen by Crawford Vaughan’s Labor government in a new non-partisan approach to appointments.
 As under Way, Murray brought little innovation but held strongly to a traditional view of law’s role in society.